marcore/marco.re-hugo/content/post/change-my-site.md

 This is a blog hosted on [Github Pages](https://pages.github.com/) , generated with [Hugo](https://gohugo.io/) sites generator and with a local workflow based on [Docker}(https://docker.io/).
-Additional spcies comes with [CloudFare](https://www.cloudflare.com)!
+Additional spices comes with [CloudFare](https://www.cloudflare.com)!
 Go ahead if you wish to know how this stuff goes together!

 <!--more-->